All posts

 Scenario 3: E-commerce ($15,000/month)

-Profile: A Brazilian entrepreneur sells physical products to US customers through a Delaware LLC with a Shopify store.
-Revenue: $15,000/month, with $9,000 in COGS and operating expenses.
+A Brazilian entrepreneur sells physical products to US customers through a Delaware LLC with a Shopify store.
+Revenue: $15,000/month, $9,000 in COGS and operating expenses.
 Net profit: $6,000/month.

-Brazilian treatment: The Receita Federal taxes the founder's share of the LLC's net income.
-The question of whether expenses are deductible for Carnê-Leão purposes is complex — the Carnê-Leão system accepts certain deductions (pension, dependents, professional expenses documented in the livro-caixa), but business expenses of a foreign entity do not map cleanly to the Brazilian deduction categories.
+On the Brazilian side, the Receita Federal taxes the founder's share of LLC net income.
+Whether expenses are deductible for Carnê-Leão purposes gets complicated fast.
+The system accepts certain deductions (pension, dependents, professional expenses in the livro-caixa), but business expenses of a foreign entity don't map cleanly to Brazilian deduction categories.

 Frequently asked questions